CHiPs44/YetAnotherPicoComputer/50-Software.md

 | **The Way of the Exploding Fist**¹ | 1985 | Beam Software     | <https://en.wikipedia.org/wiki/The_Way_of_the_Exploding_Fist> |
 | **Wizball**²                       | 1987 | Sensible Software | <https://en.wikipedia.org/wiki/Wizball>                       |

-¹ This is the first and only I transfered from cassette to diskette with instructions from Hebdogiciel mag!
+¹ This is the first and only one I transfered from cassette to diskette with instructions from Hebdogiciel mag!

 ² Even if I recall it was way too hard for me ;-)